 - fendfilename (str.)
 This specifies the file name of the Fend object to associate with the dataset. - filelist (list of mapped sequencing runs.
-Each run should be a list of the first and second read end bam files ([[run1\1, run1\2], [run2\1, run2\2]...]))
+Each run should be a list of the first and second read end bam files ([[run1\1, run1\2], [run2\1, run2\2]..]))
 A list containing lists of paired end bam files.
 If only one pair of files is needed, the list may contain both file path strings. - maxinsert (int.)
-A cutoff for filtering paired end reads whose total distance to their respective restriction sites exceeds this value.
+A cutoff for filtering paired end reads whose total distance to their respective restriction sites exceeds this value. - skip\duplicate\filtering (bool.)
+Do not remove PCR duplicates.
+This allows much lower memoer requirements since files can be processed in chunks.

 - fendfilename (str.)
 A string containing the relative path of the fend file. - cis\data (ndarray) A numpy array of type int32 and shape N x 3 where N is the number of valid non-zero intra-chromosomal fend pairings observed in the data.
-The first column contains the fend index (from the 'fends' array in the fend object) of the upstream fend, the second column contains the idnex of the downstream fend, and the third column contains the number of reads observed for that fend pair. - cis\indices (ndarray) A numpy array of type int64 and a length of the number of fends + 1.
+The first column contains the fend index (from the 'fends' array in the fend object) of the upstream fend, the second column contains the idnex of the downstream fend, and the third column contains the number of reads observed for that fend pair.

+13.4.
+The HiCData class

+- cis\indices (ndarray) A numpy array of type int64 and a length of the number of fends + 1.
 Each position contains the first entry for the correspondingly-indexed fend in the first column of 'cis\data'.
-For example, all of the downstream cis interactions for the fend at index 5 in the fend object 'fends' array are in cis\data[cis\indices[5]:cis\indices[6], :]. - trans\data (ndarray) A numpy array of type int32 and shape N x 3 where N is the number of valid non-zero inter-chroosomal fend pairings observed in the data.
-The first column contains the fend index (from the 'fends' array in the fend object) of the upstream fend (upstream also refers to the lower indexed chromosome in this context), the second column contains the index of the downstream fend, and the third column contains the number of reads observed for that fend pair.

-- trans\indices (ndarray) A numpy array of type int64 and a length of the number of fends + 1.
+For example, all of the downstream cis interactions for the fend at index 5 in the fend object 'fends' array are in cis\data[cis\indices[5]:cis\indices[6],:]. - trans\data (ndarray) A numpy array of type int32 and shape N x 3 where N is the number of valid non-zero inter-chroosomal fend pairings observed in the data.
+The first column contains the fend index (from the 'fends' array in the fend object) of the upstream fend (upstream also refers to the lower indexed chromosome in this context), the second column contains the index of the downstream fend, and the third column contains the number of reads observed for that fend pair. - trans\indices (ndarray) A numpy array of type int64 and a length of the number of fends + 1.
 Each position contains the first entry for the correspondingly-indexed fend in the first column of 'trans\data'.
-For example, all of the downstream trans interactions for the fend at index 5 in the fend object 'fends' array are in cis\data[cis\indices[5]:cis\indices[6], :]. - frags (ndarray) A filestream to the hdf5 fend file such that all saved fend attributes can be accessed through this class attribute. - maxinsert (int.)
+For example, all of the downstream trans interactions for the fend at index 5 in the fend object 'fends' array are in cis\data[cis\indices[5]:cis\indices[6], :]. - fends (ndarray) A filestream to the hdf5 fend file such that all saved fend attributes can be accessed through this class attribute. - maxinsert (int.)
 An interger denoting the maximum included distance sum between both read ends and their downstream RE site.